SeleniumHQ/docker-selenium/README.md

 Docker image.
 One container is needed per each container where a browser is running.
 This means if you are running 5 Nodes/Standalone containers, you will need 5 video containers, the mapping is 1-1.

-Currently, the only way to do this mapping is manually (either starting the containers manually, or through `docker-compose`).
+Currently, the only way to do this mapping is manually (either starting the containers manually or through `docker-compose`).
 We are iterating on this process and probably this setup will be more simple in the future.

 The video Docker image we provide is based on the ffmpeg Ubuntu image provided by the